The nickname of Kolkata is City of Joy after Dominique Lapierre‘s 1985 novel of the same name. The city is on the east bank of the Hooghly River.

 Famous Temple Dedicated to Goddess Kali

 Goddess Kali is the principal deity in Dakshineswar Temple.
-Rani Rahmoni built it in 1847.
+Kali embodies shakti – feminine energy, creativity and fertility – and is an incarnation of Parvati, consort of Lord Shiva.
+Rani Rahmoni built the temple in 1847.
 The temple is famous for its association with Sri Ramakrishna Paramhansa who was perhaps the most famous saint of nineteenth century India.

 There is a shrine of Rani Rashmoni within the compound of Dakshineswar Temple.
 Her statue in white marble stands here.